ABSanthosh/wifi-tui-rs/Readme.md

 <details>
 <summary>Click to expand</summary>

 - [ ] Add a throbber in the right corner of the tab box
+- [ ] Add inputs to enable/disable the radio like in nmtui
 - [x] only if the tab changes. not if its in the same tab after key press

 </details>